UCF-ELLE/ELLE-Website-API/resources/conversationElle/docs/api-notes.md

   - `500`: Internal Server Error (e.g., database failure)
   - `xxx`: TBD

-# ALL API CALLS HERE REQUIRE A JWT TOKEN
+# ALL API CALLS HERE REQUIRE A JWT TOKEN FOR SECURITY PURPOSES

 ## **API Overview**
    - **Purpose**: A brief description of what the API does.